MaxxieDivine/youtube-transcript-generator/README.md

 ## Usage
 - Paste a YouTube URL and click "Get Transcript"
-- Toggle between plain text and Markdown output
+- Toggle between plain text and Markdown output *(Note: The 'Show Markdown' functionality is currently not working)*
 - Copy or download the transcript as needed

 ---